Gabriel0508/Ng-Calculator-App/README.md

 ![image](https://user-images.githubusercontent.com/65502252/223201726-9b8066c1-fbe0-4015-bd7f-099e9e28ce39.png)

 It is just a small Calculator App which I created from scratch using Bootstrap and Font Awesome to improve my Angular skills (communication between components in Angular).

+Use:
-Use - npm install to instal the node_modules
+- npm install to instal the node_modules
 - ng serve to start the App